 The outcomes of this module will be supported with a lecture series and tutorial input in enabling an understanding of your industry in context, business operations, and industry expectations.
 In order to secure your placement you will undertake a pre-placement interview to understand your personal preferences, followed by collation of CV and on-line / off-line portfolio presence to substantiate your application.

 The Urban Design module consists of a design project for redevelopment of a pivotal civic space network, with a focus on making dynamic, lively, places for people.
-You will develop proposals for a layered vision for reinvigorating and enlivening a ‘sense of place’ across a broad area, supporting the masterplan design/redesign of one key plaza, with multiple designed interventions for improving use and local identity.
+You will develop proposals for a layered vision to reinvigorate and enliven a ‘sense of place’ across a broad area.
+This will be supported with a strategy for the area and a masterplan design/redesign of one key area, with multiple designed interventions for improving local identity and use of the place.

-Designed Ecologies is an exploration of multi-layered systems, incorporating and integrating social and ecological components within design of space.
-You will undertake a design project working down from a strategic level of green-network or parkland landscape, moving down into detail design for enhancing specific ecology and linking to visitor experience and resource production.
+Designed Ecologies is an exploration of multi-layered systems, incorporating and integrating social and ecological components within the design of space.
+You will undertake a design project working from a strategic level of analysis and networking of habitats and green spaces to detail design for enhancing specific ecology and visitor experience whilst considering an overall sustainable environmental design approach.

 In order to complete this course a student must successfully complete at least 20 credits from the following list of OPTIONAL modules.